the-krafty-koder/user-management/README.md

 3.  **Firebase:**

     - A firestore database is already configured for the project.
 The service account key located in src/shared/firebase/serviceAccountKey.json is used to connect to the remote DB.
+I've intentionally added it to make project setup easier.

 4.  **Environment Variables:**